 Although circular 32/2007 provides a comprehensive reference for most brief absences, there have been some significant amendments to this Circular since 2007, including the withdrawal of substitute cover for self-certified sick leave, and for the first day of Family Illness Leave.

-There are two exceptions in respect of Family Illness Leave and self-certified sick leave:
+There are two exceptions in respect of Illness in Family or Force Majeure Leave and self-certified sick leave:

-- A school with two or fewer mainstream teachers may employ a substitute for all self-certified sick leave or Family Illness Leave
+1. A school with two or fewer mainstream teachers may employ a substitute for all self-certified sick leave or Force Majeure or Family Illness Leave

 Medical, dental, or hospital appointments